-5 Suggested approach to data preparation
+5 Suggested approach to information preparation

-To move goods, traders need to know information about their specific shipment, and enrich it with additional data required by customs rules.
+To move goods, traders need to know information about their specific shipment and enrich it with additional information required by customs rules.
 A declaration to move goods requires a combination of:

-- Data that can be derived from the shipment information itself (e.g., the quantity of goods shipped) - Customs declaration data that is not obvious from the shipment info itself, but needs to be added, which will either be: - Valid for multiple shipments - Valid for a specific shipment
+- Information that can be derived from the shipment information itself (for example, the quantity of goods shipped) - Customs declaration information that is not obvious from the shipment info itself, but needs to be added, which will either be: - Valid for multiple shipments - Valid for a specific shipment

 A combination of these is required to use the API to generate valid declarations.
-This is shown in Error!
-Reference source not found.
+This is shown in Exhibit 5.

-Exhibit 5: Shipment and Customs data in submissions to TSS
+Exhibit 5: Shipment and Customs information in submissions to TSS